Noah Baumbach’s latest is a heartbreaking American masterpiece

 Though deceptively simple without a grand-scale production or much action happening on screen, MARRIAGE STORY is the kind of film that isn’t interested in flexing its muscles; rather encouraging its viewers to look within and ponder about the smallest of details in their love life.
 For a film so specific, measured and genuine, it succeeds on every level to create a pitch-perfect story thanks to one of the best screenplays of the year, unshowy but inspired direction and impeccable acting particularly by Adam Driver.
 While Scarlett Johansson delivers one of her best performances as Nicole, conveying the character’s resilience, strength and revenge.
 The character may not be as sympathetic as viewers could expect but Johansson captures her humanity, determination and strength in fantastic ways that neither underplays nor overplays her anger.
 It’s a carefully measured performance that fits perfectly; but the real star of the show is Adam Driver who gives an incredible performance as Charlie.

 Perhaps aided by a slight partial treatment in the script, Charlie is somewhat more fleshed out and two dimensional in the script, as we see the aftermath of the divorce on a man in denial, clinging to what he once had and refusing to fully realize what the future may hold.
 As a bruised man weathering personal and professional storms, Driver fully embodies the film’s themes, portraying with utter intensity what it means to walk away from love and yet being still unable to move on.
-A mix of provide, stubbornness and genuine love, Driver delivers a standout performance full of emotion, aided by strong support from Johansson and a fantastic – if under-used, Laura Dern and Alan Alda.
+A mix of pride, stubbornness and genuine love, Driver delivers a standout performance full of emotion, aided by strong support from Johansson and a fantastic – if under-used, Laura Dern and Alan Alda.

 Ultimately, A MARRIAGE STORY is a definitive story for our times; speaking to our incapacity to sometimes forgive, forget, move on and unwillingness to let go of pride, agony and memories.
 A complex film in which every frame and every dialogue speaks to a much more universal tableaux of human relationships, Baumbach manages to deliver a singular film that transcends the marriage crisis genre only to offer something quite rare to see.
 And when the film blasts off with long, explosive dialogue scenes between its talented co-stars, it truly soars and delivers something so arresting to watch.